Home l Contact us l Links l RESOURCES l Trade Enquiries l T&C's l DOWNLOADS l articlesRemovals to Germany | Moving House to Germany

 Hamburg

 Hamburg is THE place to go shopping in Northern Germany.
 Its streets and malls are lined with everything from famous name brands to the more unusual fashion outlets.
-Head for the retail areas around the Alster you won’t be disappointed and while you’re there, take a walk around the lake itself.
-Some of the best real estate in Hamburg, if not Germany can be found in this area, so its definitely worth a look!
+Head for the retail areas around the Alster - you won't be disappointed - and while you're there, take a walk around the lake itself.
+Some of the best real estate in Hamburg, if not Germany can be found in this area, so it's definitely worth a look!

 Removals to Hamburg – click here for a detailed quote